Cover photo by Diana Russell.

 Behaviour

-Most often seen perched on vegetation over or near the waters edge.
-Also regularly sits on bare sand, gravel or rocks.
-Hunts from a perch and the flight is swift and typically low over the water.
+The Long Skimmer is most often seen perched on vegetation over or near the waters edge.
+It also regularly sits on bare sand, gravel or rocks.
+This species hunts from a perch and the flight is swift and typically low over the water.
+The Long Skimmer is a voracious predator that regularly feeds on large insects like butterflies and other dragonflies.

 Status and Conservation